10 Dating Profile Clichés (and What to Write Instead)

 When you see it: Usually means they want a fun companion.
 The key is to figure out what they want to do together.
 It could be as simple as movie marathons or as active as cross-country road trips.

-See also: Adventure
+See also: Adventurous

 3. “Love to travel”